 This classic American salad was originally created at the Waldorf Astoria Hotel in New York in 1893.
 The original version was made with chicken breast, apples, celery, and mayonnaise.
 Over the years, grapes and walnuts were added as well.
 Since then there have been tons of renditions of this salad including versions with yogurt, red onion, poppy seeds, and more.
 Traditionally it is served on a bed of greens or in a croissant.

 There are so many ways to serve this delicious and healthy chicken salad.

 - Go the classic route and serve it over a bed of greens.

-- Turn it into a sandwich of a wrap with your favorite toasted bread, a hearty roll, or a low carb wrap.
+- Turn it into a sandwich or a wrap with your favorite toasted bread, a hearty roll, or a low-carb wrap.